3. Config

 latexindent.pl myenv-args.tex -l myenv-rules1.yaml,env-indentRules.yaml

-for myenv
+particular indentRules for myenv Listing 176.

 \begin{outer}